Fight to Save the Schools

-The initial meetings of BRAC were purely informational, so that residents could learn the facts about the State Board’s order and explore possible alternatives to merger.
+The initial meetings of BRAC were purely informational so that residents could learn the facts about the State Board’s order and explore possible alternatives to the merger.
 The third BRAC meeting was to be an organizational meeting, including the election of officers.
 But Bratenahl resident Eileen Donnelly came to the meeting with startling news.

 Eileen Donnelly was one of the organizers of BRAC.
 She was also an attorney.
 Her legal research revealed that state law had recently changed in two significant ways, both beneficial to the future of the Bratenahl school system.
 First, in December 1967, the Ohio General Assembly eliminated the requirement that new high schools obtain a charter from the Ohio Department of Education.
 Under the new law, Ohio chartered new school districts, not new high schools within a chartered school district.
 This meant that if Bratenahl wanted to build a high school, it did not need state approval, only community support.

 Donnelly’s second revelation was even more significant.
 She discovered that in July 1968, two weeks after Bratenahl’s final hearing in Columbus, the State School Board implemented new educational standards.
 High schools no longer had to have a minimum enrollment of 240 students.
-Rather, the new standards required a public high school, organized after July 1, 1968, offer a minimum of 55 units of credit in separately organized classes, including 30 credit units in subject areas specified in the state standards.
+Instead, the new standards required a public high school, organized after July 1, 1968, offer a minimum of 55 units of credit in separately organized classes, including 30 credit units in subject areas specified in the state standards.
 If Bratenahl could develop a high school curriculum program that met these new academic standards, Bratenahl could operate a high school with a small student body.
 Bratenahl would no longer be just an “elementary school system,” and, maybe, could get out from under the state law requirement that the Bratenahl School merge with the Cleveland School District.

 The Ohio Board of Education had not informed the Bratenahl School Board of either of the state law changes.
 It took Eileen Donnelly to discover the changes and understand their significance.

 Who was Eileen Donnelly?